• Skip to primary navigation

 glazed mandarin orange muffins on a cooling rack

-Phil's boss knows where in the city to find - and how to choose - the best mandarin oranges.
-When they're in season, we get a bagful on almost a weekly basis!
+Phil’s boss knows where in the city to find – and how to choose – the best mandarin oranges.
+When they’re in season, we get a bagful from him on almost a weekly basis!
 They are super sweet and and juicy, and far superior to what I find at my local grocery store.

 Mandarin oranges with leaves in a white fruit bowl